 published in the 'Architectural Record' - Febuary 2014

-Peter Coffeng - director of NJHC real estate (Stayokay)
+Peter Coffeng - client for the hostel, director of NJHC real estate (Stayokay)

 about the Natuurpodium in bergen op zoom

 "Maarten and Sander are committed architects always striving for an optimal realization of their designs.
 A perfect example of this is the Stayokay hostel in Bergen op Zoom that, after a delay, finally got the viewing tower it deserves!"

 Erwin Franken - client

 about working with P·A

 "Because I have a busy job as an entrepreneur in the medical sector and spend most of my time abroad, I was looking for advisors that could take everything off my hands.
 P·A thought along with me about how to optimize my building.
 They then made the design, arranged the permits and managed construction.
 I had minimal involvement – exactly what I was looking for!"

 Abel Blom - son of Piet Blom (architect and designer of the 'kubussencomplex' in Rotterdam)